Chicago Green Card Lawyer

 Victims of Human Trafficking and Other Crimes

 Victims of human trafficking, domestic violence, and other serious crimes may qualify for U visas and T visas.
 Under certain conditions, they may pursue lawful permanent resident status after receiving a U- or T-visa, offering them legal status and protection, and the chance to rebuild their lives.
+These cases require proof of cooperation with law enforcement and evidence of continued eligibility.

 Eligibility for a green card in the U.S. may also come through the USCIS diversity visa lottery program.
 Through the lottery, those whose home countries have historically low immigration rates may receive lawful permanent resident status through random allocation.
+Winning the lottery does not guarantee a green card, but it allows you to apply under this special category.

 At Cho Immigration Law, our legal team will help you identify your eligibility status and category, and guide you through the process of becoming a lawful permanent resident.